-Welcome to the Central Operations Report for the second half of 2020.
+Welcome to the Central Operations Report for the second half of 2021.

-The most significant event of the reporting period keep is, without a doubt, the continuation of COVID-19 pandemic in Europe.
+The most significant event of the reporting period was, without a doubt, the continuation of COVID-19 pandemic in Europe.
 EUMETSAT has continued efforts to limit the number of people present on site, focusing on the Operations-critical personnel.
-From June until October time frame on-site personnel continued to be arranged in two separate teams with a 14-day alternating arrangement, whereby at any time, one team works on site and the other is teleworking.
-From November, at the start of the second wave of the pandemic, the number of people present on site were reduced to close to 30% of the workforce, this to ensure that critical operations can be performed and, at the same time, high resilience by segregating personnel.
+From July until December, the number of people present on site were reduced to around 30% of the workforce, this to ensure that critical operations can be performed and, at the same time, high resilience by segregating personnel.